 Soft-cooked eggs have such beautiful silky yolks.
 The craters and crannies of a buttery toasted English muffin are perfect for capturing every delicious drop.

 There are several versions of fried eggs.
 I'll briefly explain each one.
-Sunny side up looks just like it sounds--the egg is cooked without flipping and therefore the yolk remains on the surface and maintains its yellow (sunny) appearance.
-Over easy begins as a sunny side up egg and then, just before serving, is flipped over in the pan.
+Sunnyside up looks just like it sounds—the egg is cooked without flipping and therefore the yolk remains on the surface and maintains its yellow (sunny) appearance.
+Over easy begins as a sunny side-up egg and then, just before serving, is flipped over in the pan.
 Over medium allows the flipped egg to cook for perhaps 30 seconds; the yolk begins to firm but is still somewhat soft in the center.
-Over hard insures that the yolk is completely cooked through.
+Over-hard ensures that the yolk is completely cooked through.

 Fried eggs--they don't need embellishment because (in my humble opinion) they are the star of the show.
-Fried eggs on top of buttered toast, flaky biscuits, ramen, or even a Korean bibimbap.
+Fried eggs on top of buttered toast, flaky biscuits, ramen, or even Korean bibimbap.
 I think they are perfect anytime.
-Perfect--in fact, Frank McCourt thinks they are Heavenly:
+Perfect—in fact, Frank McCourt thinks they are Heavenly:

-Alton Brown of Food Network shows you how to make an egg just like Carb Diva.
+Alton Brown of Food Network shows you how to make a scrambled egg just like Carb Diva.

 A scramble can be a tasty side dish, or with a few pantry items can be a full meal.
 Ham and diced peppers and onions are a common addition.
 I love to add pepper jack cheese and taco meat.